 How much Mehar is legal and what are its conditions?

-The following services are available from Right Law Associates:
+The following services are offered by Right Law Associates (Pvt) Limited:

 Family Law, Property Law, and Corporate Law.

 We are one of the top law companies in Pakistan with more than 37 years of experience in legal matters such as court marriage, conventional marriage, divorce, khula, child custody and child maintenance, taxation law, corporate law and criminal law.